 4] Update keyboard drivers

 You may be experiencing this error due to faulty or outdated keyboard drivers.
-In this case, you can either update your drivers manually via the Device Manager, or you can get the driver updates on the Optional Updates section under Windows Update.
-You may also download the latest version of the driver from the manufacturer’s website.
+In this case, you can update your Keyboard drivers.

 If updating the keyboard drivers doesn’t fix the issue, you can try uninstalling the driver and then restart your PC.
 Windows will automatically install the generic drivers (which works in most cases) for the keyboard.